netdata/learn/docs/cloud/visualize/interact-new-charts.md

 ## Overall

-Here is the overall look and feel of the new charts for both: a composite chart, from [Overview tab](/docs/cloud/visualize/overview), and simple chart, from the Single Node view:
+Here, you can see the overall look and feel of the new charts for both with a composite chart from the [Overview tab](/docs/cloud/visualize/overview) and a simple chart from the Single:

 ![NRve6zr325.gif](https://images.zenhubusercontent.com/60b4ebb03f4163193ec31819/5ecaf5ec-1229-480e-b122-62f63e9df227)